jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_11_stream_with_azure_databricks.md

 - Connect to Event Hubs and write a stream to your event hub
 - Read a stream from your event hub
 - Define a schema for the JSON payload and parse the data to display it within a table

+## Shut down your cluster

+1. After you've completed the lab, in the left pane, select **Compute** and select your cluster.
+Then select **Terminate** to stop the cluster.